tusqasi/currency_convert/README.md

-# currency convert
+# Currency Convert

-A simple python application which leverages [this](https://exchangeratesapi.io) api.
+A simple python application which leverages [this](https://exchangeratesapi.io) api to convert between currencies with real exchange rates.

 ## Usage